 By Sruthi Shankar

-Jan 11 (Reuters) - U.S. stocks edged lower on Friday, as investors booked profits after a five-day rally and reset positions ahead of an earning season that begins next week.
+Jan 11 (Reuters) - A five-day rally in U.S. stocks ran out of steam on Friday as investors booked profits and reset their positions ahead of the earning season set to begin next week.

 "We've run up and people seem to be in a wait-and-watch mode before they put more money back in," said Mark Grant, chief global strategist at B. Riley FBR Inc in Fort Lauderbale, Florida.

-General Motors shares surged 8 percent after the No.1 U.S. automaker gave a strong earnings forecast for 2019, powered by its revamped and highly-profitable pickup truck lineup.
-Shares of Ford Inc rose 1.7 percent.
+General Motors shares surged 8.3 percent after the No.1 U.S. automaker said it expects 2018 earnings per share to exceed its prior estimates and forecast upbeat profit for 2019.
+Shares of Ford Inc also rose 1.6 percent.